Chapter 12:

 "Aww maaan."
 Roxy whined in disappointment.

 A dim light sparkled in the center of the void.
-An unlit candle with melted sides appear in their faces.
+An unlit candle with melted sides appeared in their faces.

-They avoid eye contact with it.
-The parasite looks up as if there is a sky there like a moron, and the mercenary pretended to look at her nails as a better disguised moron.
+They avoided eye contact with it.
+The parasite looked up as if there is a sky there.
+Like a moron, and the human pretended to look at her nails.
+Like a better disguised moron.

 'Young ladies, would any of you like to return her wish?'
 The voice rang in their heads.